vamatis/MK4_Automation/README.md

 <img src="images/Main_copy.jpg">

 ## Buster Beagle 3D
+Many of these videos give you a better understanding of the evolution of this machine and might clear any questions on how it works and how to build it.
+- [MK1 Injection Molding Machine](https://youtu.be/HoSVPHVESiE), The original and smaller hand crank desktop version.
+- [MK2 Injection Molding Machine](https://youtu.be/JqHPNjSaw4w), The upgraded version of the MK1 with a larger 2 Cubic inch shot volume.
+- [MK3 Injection Molding Machine](https://youtu.be/PvQU3Q8wwOU), The first vesion of the machine to introduce pneumatics, also increased volume to 3 Cubic Inches.
+- [MK4 Chamber and Vise Upgrades](https://youtu.be/dzYe9b0Iuzc), Talks about the first upgrades that convert an MK3 to and MK4 machine.

 # Ardunio
 You can find the arduino code for the project in the `/MK4_Automation` directory